Join us in the fight for a better world

-SNRE’s approach to environmental education marries the best of conventional coursework with innovative experiential learning in all of its disciplines (natural science, social science, design, and engineering).
-This active, engaged pedagogy inspires critical thinking and creative problem solving to help students, faculty, and research scientists tackle the world’s most pressing environmental issues.
+SNRE's approach to environmental education marries the best of conventional coursework with innovative experiential learning in all of its disciplines (natural science, social science, design, and engineering).
+This active, engaged pedagogy inspires critical thinking and creative problem solving to equip students, faculty, and research scientists with the skills and knowledge needed to tackle the world’s most pressing environmental challenges.

 Master’s fields of study

-To transform passionate, eager students into empowered sustainability experts, the SNRE curriculum combines traditional classroom learning with innovative teaching methods in the lab, across the University of Michigan’s expansive landscape of nature preserves, and around the world through handcrafted internships and research projects.
+To transform passionate, eager students into empowered sustainability experts, the SNRE curriculum combines traditional classroom learning with innovative teaching methods in the lab, in the University of Michigan’s impressive network of natural areas, and around the world through individually tailored internships and research projects.

 The hallmark of the SNRE master’s program is its interdisciplinary focus.
 This focus can be extended even further through the pursuit of a dual degree.
 Because the school is part of one of the greatest research universities in the world, students may customize their dual degree with U-M’s 18 other schools and colleges.